 Should Landscapers be Embracing the Trend of Edible Gardens?

-Consider the climate of the area and choose plants that are well-suited to it.
-You may also want to consider companion planting, or grouping plants together that have similar needs or that will benefit each other in some way.
+The success of an edible garden depends on selecting the right plants.
+You must consider each plant's specific needs, including the amount of sunlight, water, and type of soil it requires to thrive.
+Choose plants that are well-suited to the local climate.
+You may also want to consider companion planting—grouping plants together that have similar needs or will benefit each other.

-Incorporating edible gardens into your clients’ landscapes can be a great way to add a unique and attractive feature to their yards.
-By choosing the right plants, considering the space available, and adding attractive features, you can create a beautiful and functional edible garden that will provide them with fresh, healthy produce for years to come.
+By thoughtfully choosing plants, planning the layout, and adding beautiful features, you can create a functional and attractive edible garden that will provide your clients with fresh, healthy produce for years to come.

 Back to blog